catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 file and compare them.

 # EIA 923 data
-The Energy Information Administration (EIA)'s [Form 923](https://www.eia.gov/electricity/data/eia923) collects detailed monthly and annual electric power data on electricity generation, fuel consumption, fossil fuel stocks, and receipts at the power plant and prime mover level.
+The Energy Information Administration (EIA)'s [Form 923](https://www.eia.gov/electricity/data/eia923) is known as the Power Plant Operations Report.
+The data include electric power generation, energy source consumption, end of reporting period fossil fuel stocks, as well as the quality and cost of fossil fuel receipts at the power plant and prime mover level (with a subset of +10MW steam-electric plants reporting at the boiler and generator level).
+Information is available for non-utility plants starting in 1970 and utility plants beginning in 1999.
+The Form EIA-923 has evolved over the years, beginning as an environmental add-on in 2007 and ultimately eclipsing the information previously recorded in EIA-906, EIA-920, FERC 423, and EIA-423 by 2008.

     TODO: Why is it a good choice for answering the question?

-# `pd.read_excel()`
+# Reading Excel files with Pandas

 One of the most popular libraries used to work with tabular data in Python is called the [Python Data Analysis Library](https://pandas.pydata.org/) (or simply, Pandas).
 Pandas